ragardner/tktrees/DOCUMENTATION.md

 Right click a column header and choose Add detail or Add hierarchy.

-- Add detail: extra information such as a name or date.
-You pick a name and a type (Text, Number or Date).
+- Add detail: extra information such as a name or note.
+You pick a name for the column.
 - Add hierarchy: another parent column, so the same IDs can sit in a second tree.

 The new column is inserted where you right clicked, or at the end if you did not right click a header.

-Column types and formatting are under Managing Columns.
+Formatting is under Managing Columns.

 #### Renaming an ID